KSAMissionCtrl/AFCS/README.md

 Have a look in the [Operations folder](https://github.com/KSAMissionCtrl/AFCS/tree/master/operations) for mission examples to get a better idea of how the AFCS and its accompanying libraries can be used for anything from sub-orbital to orbital to kerbed and unkerbed missions.
 Past commits include the operational code for previous missions as well.

 ## Change Log

+**Progeny Mk6 Block II Flight 4** (1/19/21)

+- Adjusted launch timing
+- Replaced specific staging instructions with `stage` command to allow for better fuel use tracking
+- Changed hibernation time back to 60s from 30s
+- Radiation belt detection routine can now handle possible scenario where rocket does not reach high enough to enter the outer belt
+- Ascent profile no longer includes a coast between first and second stages
+- Updated several system references to be compatible as this code was last used in mid-2019

 **AFCS v1.2.1** (1/17/21)